 Getting the drying process right is just as important as washing when it comes to silks.
 You should never wring your silk garments as this can leave lasting creases and risks breaking the fibres.
 Instead, squeeze excess water out gently and then pat them dry with a clean towel.
 Hang the items away from direct sunlight or heat (avoid radiators and washing lines in the height of summer) until they are completely dry.
 Next, check whether they need ironing.
 You should avoid ironing silk whenever possible to protect against damage and scorch marks.
 If you do need to iron your silk clothes, check the care label first and use a low heat.
 Always apply heat to the underside of the fabric and consider using a clean, plain cloth as a barrier between the iron and the silk material.

-Caring for silk: Learning how to wash silk garments, dry, and iron them
+Learning how to wash silk garments, dry, and iron them

 With these basic tips on how to wash silk garments, you can help your delicate clothing get clean and fresh with minimal effort.
 For more information on caring for delicate fabrics like silk, have a look at our other helpful articles on topics like washing wool and acrylic.
 With a bit of knowledge on your side you’ll keep clothes, scarves, and other treasured possessions looking great for longer.